manalbayoumi/deep-learning-challenge/README.md

 	* IS_SUCCESSFUL—Was the money used effectively

 3. **Deep Learing Process**
 	The deep Learning Process has 3 steps.
-Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
+Using your knowledge of Pandas and scklearn, you’ll need to preprocess the dataset.
 This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.
 	Start by uploading the starter file to Google Colab, then using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.
 	* Step 1: Preprocess the Data
 	1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset: